Moksha (2001 film): Cast

+Production

+In 1995, cinematographer Ashok Mehta decided to turn director with a film that would star Sanjay Dutt in the lead role.
+However, Dutt was unable to act in it due to his legal court case proceedings, and Mehta opted for another actor.
+John Abraham was considered for the role before Arjun Rampal was selected for the protagonist at the recommendation of Shekhar Kapur.
+Manisha Koirala was signed as the heroine.

+Mehta began filming Moksha in 1997 but financial issues kept delaying the shooting.
+It took several years to complete the film.

 Soundtrack

 All tracks was composed by Rajesh Roshan and lyrics penned by Javed Akhtar.
 Duo composer Salim–Sulaiman had provided four instrumental tracks for this album.
 The full album was released on 9 September 2001.

 Reception

 Box office

 The film was a box-office bomb, grossing ₹ 8.2 million against a ₹ 50 million production budget.
 Film trade analyst Taran Adarsh believed that circulation of pirated VCDs much before the film's theatrical release hampered its box-office prospects greatly.

 Critical response

-Writing for Bollywood Hungama, Taran Adarsh gave the film one star saying "On the whole, MOKSHA is a dry and dull film that won't find flavour with the audience.
-Besides, the pirated VCDs have been in circulation much before the film's theatrical release, which will hamper its box-office prospects greatly."
-He praised Anil Mehta's cinematography and Rampal's performance saying "Arjun Rampal excels in a role avalibility that was difficult to portray.
+Writing for Bollywood Hungama, Taran Adarsh gave the film one star, writing, "On the whole, MOKSHA is a dry and dull film that won't find flavour with the audience."
+He praised Anil Mehta's cinematography and Rampal's performance saying "Arjun Rampal excels in a role availability that was difficult to portray.
 He takes giant strides as a performer and proves that he's an actor with an amazing range."
 Priyanka Bhattacharya of Rediff.com called it "Arjun's 70 mm portfolio!" by stating "Moksha was supposed to be Arjun Rampal's debut film.
 The director has taken special care to present it just that way.
 The camera has focused on Arjun the way a painter would on his muse.
 In that sense, Moksha is more a 70-mm portfolio for Arjun Rampal than a story."